Topological changes in the magnetic field of LQ Hya during an activity minimum: Observations

 To simplify the analysis, we transformed all the photometric data into a single system by scaling the differential B-band photometry onto the differential V-band photometry using the relation

 This empirical scaling relation was determined by a least squares fit to coeval observations in the two photometric bands.
-From Fig.~\ref{fig-corr}, which shows the correlation between the coeval B- and V-band photometry, having a high linear correlation coefficient $r=0.98$, it becomes evident that a linear transformation is sufficient between the two bands.
+It is evident from Fig.~\ref{fig-corr} -- which shows the correlation between the coeval B- and V-band photometry, which has a high linear correlation coefficient, $r=0.98$ -- that a linear transformation between the two bands is sufficient.
 This also shows that the $B-V$ colour scales linearly with the photometric bands as

-The two bands can hence be combined together without the loss of information beyond this scaling and be analysed as a single time series.
-The relation between the bands shows that the star reddens as it becomes dimmer, which is consistent with the photometric variation being produced by temperature spots.
-We note furthermore that there are no signs of flares in the photometry that could have affected the correlation between the two bands.
+The two bands can thus be combined together without the loss of information beyond this scaling and may be analysed as a single time series.
+The relation between the bands shows that the star reddens as it becomes dimmer, which is consistent with the photometric variation being produced by low-temperature spots.
+We further note that there are no signs of flares in the photometry that could have affected the correlation between the two bands.